25 Meanings

 Rooms a thousand years wide

-I walks in the cold sun and wind
+He walks in the cold sun and wind

-All these years can not begin
+All these years will not begin

 Tomorrow begat tomorrow

-Room a Thousand Years Wide song meanings
+Cover art for Room a Thousand Years Wide lyrics by Soundgarden

 best song off their best album